This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 The only food sources that already contain vitamin B12 are animal products (and even they may have been supplemented with the nutrient).

-So, it is imperative that vegans consume a reliable source since they avoid animal products.
+So, it is imperative that vegans consume a reliable source (typically a supplement as a convenient way) since they avoid animal products.

-Not getting enough vitamin B12 is bad for your health.
+Not getting enough vitamin B12 is spells ill for health.
 For example, you could develop anemia and neurological problems from a deficiency (5).
 Aka- things nobody wants!

 Vitamin B12 supplements and vegan friendly vitamin B12 fortified foods are available.

-But you may not want to rely on B12 added vegan product alone, as you may not eat them consistently.
+But you may not want to rely on B12 fortified vegan product alone, as attention to timing is important (intake needs to be spaced out), and you may have a more difficult time sticking it it consistently.

 And, certain groups of vegans and vegetarians may have an even higher risk of vitamin B12 deficiency (6).